-- The delivery pressure will drop when flow is started and/or increased. - The delivery pressure will rise when flow is stopped.
-This difference in delivery pressure between flow and no flow condition is called lockup. - 3.
-The delivery pressure of a single stage regulator will increase as the supply/cylinder pressure decays (as the cylinder is emptied).
-This will not happen with a 2-stage regulator until the supply pressure drops below the first stage set pressure of 250 psig (except 250 psig delivery range regulators, which are set at 400 psig).
+- Proper Performance A - 1.
+The delivery pressure will drop when flow is started and/or increased. - 2.
+The delivery pressure will rise when flow is stopped.
+This difference in delivery pressure between flow and no flow condition is called lockup. - The delivery pressure of a single stage regulator will increase as З. the supply/cylinder pressure decays (as the cylinder is emptied).
+This will not happen with a 2-stage regulator until the supply pres-sure drops below the first stage set pressure of 250 psig (except 250 psig delivery range regulators, which are set at 400 psig). - Improper Performance Β. - The delivery pressure continues to rise when flow is stopped (lock-up) without a change in adjusting screw position.
+This indicates valve seat wear or contamination with foreign materials allowing media to leak to the delivery side.
+This condition is referred to as "creep".
+Regulators that creep leakage must not be used until repaired. - A significant drop in delivery pressure during normal flow conditions, indicates internal blockage.
+Check inlet connection filters for contamination.
+If condition persists, regulator must be repaired.